 In 2011 I decided that it was time to have a bigger impact on multiple customers, relocated to Seattle, and started working in Microsoft corporation as Program Manager in the Operations Manager team.
-I own most of the .NET Application Performance Monitoring feature in System Center 2012 Operations Manager, Service Pack 1 and R2 releases, on the early incubation of Visual Studio Online Application Insights, and now I also work on System Center Advisor.
+I worked for a couple of years on the .NET Application Performance Monitoring feature in System Center 2012 Operations Manager, Service Pack 1 and R2 releases, on the early incubation of Visual Studio Online Application Insights, and now I also work on System Center Advisor.

 The content of this site are my own personal opinions and do not represent my employer's view in anyway.
 In addition, my thoughts and opinions often change, and as a weblog is intended to provide a semi-permanent point in time snapshot you should not consider out of date posts to reflect my current thoughts and opinions.